© Crown copyright 2018

 If there is insufficient room in the panel, use form CS or include the information in a covering letter.

-Appendix A: example of completed form AP1 explains how form AP1 should be completed.
+Appendix A: examples of completed form AP1 explains how form AP1 should be completed.

 5.2 Discharges in paper form DS1 or releases in form DS3